-This four day intensive features some of the best master teachers in the industry, including Zach Venegas, Capezio Ace Award Winner Mary Grace McNally, Douchane Sells, and more: VIEW FACULTY!
-The intensive will focus on a variety of styles, including Contemporary, Jazz, Hip Hop, Improvisation, Modern, and more!
-PLUS, dancers from each level will be voted on by faculty to receive scholarships to conventions including Radix, Adrenaline, and Revive, as well as HTX Connect and TADA's Relevé Summer Intensives!
-The event will occur Thurs-Sun, July 28 – 31, tentatively 9:45am-230pm, with reduced hours for the Mini level.
+This four day intensive features some of the best master teachers in the industry, including Zach Venegas, Mary Grace McNally, Eoghan Dillon, Dom Ruiz, Lenorris Arnold, and more!
+The intensive will primarily focus on Contemporary, Jazz, Hip Hop, Improvisation, and Movement.
+PLUS, dancers from each level will be voted on by faculty to receive scholarships to several well-known dance conventions such as Radix and Streets, as well as a scholarship to next year's Relevé Intensive!
+The event will occur Thurs-Sun, July 27-30, tentatively 10am-230pm.

-There are four levels: Mini, Junior, Intermediate, and Advanced.
-To determine your level we welcome a video, private audition, or outside teacher recommendation - please email Robyn Hinojosa at firstname.lastname@example.org to do so.
-YBC and Team dancers will be assigned their level by Directors.
-During the first class on the first day, teachers will check to be sure all dancers are appropriately placed.
+There are four levels: Petite, Junior, Intermediate, and Advanced.
+To determine your level we welcome a video, private audition, or outside teacher recommendation - please email Jessica Norwood at email@example.com to do so.

-- $200 non-refundable deposit is required at registration, and balance is due 2 weeks before event.
+- Deposit: $200 non-refundable deposit is required at registration, and balance is due 2 weeks before event.

 - All fees are non-refundable.